JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/viewing-images.md

 #### Adjust colors

 The default color settings are not good; in general, the data will appear to be a washed out bright, light blue/purple.
 In order to adjust the color, first we need to go to the "Windows" menu and choose Horta > Color Sliders.
-Like other panels in Horta, it may be resized and docked or undocked from the main window.
-Often when the sliders are first opened, the 3D image will be redrawn, or potentially not drawn at all.
+Often when the sliders are first opened, their panel will not be the correct height.
+You can adjust this.
+Like other panels in Horta, the color slider panel may be resized and docked or undocked from the main window as you like.

+Also, when the color sliders are first opened, often the 3D image will be redrawn, or potentially not drawn at all.
 If this occurs, left-click in the 3D window to trigger a redraw.

 Even though the data only has two channels (a signal channel and a reference channel), you'll see three sliders.
 The third blue slider has a specialized use that we're not going to cover in this tutorial.
 Click the eye next to the blue slider, and the blue channel will be hidden.

-In practice, the user will likely spend a lot of time tuning the color settings so the desired biological structures are most visible.
-For this tutorial, we'll cover a few simple steps to make the data more aparent:
+In practice, you will likely spend a lot of time tuning the color settings so the desired biological structures are most visible.
+For this tutorial, we'll cover a few simple steps to make the data more visible:

 1. Click the eye icon to the left of the top, green slider.
 This turns the green channel data invisible.
 2. Now drag the leftmost slider of the middle, purple slider to the right.
 Do this until the blocky, purple background of the image tiles disappears and you can see the purple outline of the brain.
-For this data, you'll be dragging the slider until it's just to the right of the center lock icon below the sliders.
+For this data, you'll be dragging the slider until it's midway between the left edge and the center lock icon below the sliders.
 3. Now do it again for green.
 Click the eye next to the green slider to show the green channel, and the eye next to the purple channel to hide it.
 Drag the leftmost slide of the green bar until, again, the blocky background disappears and the brain outline is visible.
-For this data, it is again just to the right of the center lock icon below the sliders.
+For this data, try setting it a bit to the left of the middle purple slider.
 4. Click the eye next to the purple slide so both data channels are visible again.

-At this point (screenshot), the brain appears kind of gray.
-The labeled neurons, though, stand out in green.
+At this point (screenshot below), the labeled neurons, though, stand out in green against the purple background.
 Feel free to experiment with the other sliders.
 In practice, some tracers prefer to adjust the settings until the background is nearly invisible, so that the neuron signal is prominent, even if dim.

 Note: Color settings are not saved for samples!
 In the next tutorial, we'll see how these settings _are_ saved in workspaces.

+{{< imglink src="../images-viewing/3d-colors-adjusted.png" link="../images-viewing/3d-colors-adjusted.png" alt="sample in 3D after minimal color adjustment" >}}

 #### Pan, zoom, rotate